Sponsor: Office of Academic Affairs

 Applicants for undergraduate certificate programs complete the same application form as applicants for degree programs.

-An applicant has three years from the submission of the application form to complete the admissions process, which requires that the applicant submit all required documentation, pay the required, nonrefundable orientation fee, and complete orientation.
-If the application process is not completed within three years, the application expires.
+An applicant has one year from the submission of the application form to complete the admissions process, which requires that the applicant submit all required documentation and pay the required, nonrefundable orientation fee.
+If the application process is not completed within one year, the application expires.
+Applicants who are accepted to the university have up to three years from the acceptance date to complete the pre-enrollment orientation.

 Application for a Second Degree at the Same Level